frenciscus0x2A/basednode-wsl-setup/README.md

 ## ✅ How to run the install script

-Once Ubuntu is installed and running, refer to the `basednode_install.sh` script for all installation steps.
+In Ubuntu, run the `basednode_install.sh` script to install and set up your node.

 ---

 Happy syncing!

-_Author: frenciscus_0x2A_
+\_Author: frenciscus_0x2A